BIOGRAPHY

 DESCRIPTION

-In Entitled – The Rise and Fall of The House of York Lownie traces Andrew Mountbatten-Windsor as we must now refer to him, and Sarah Ferguson’s life in parallel through all the stages of their relationship stages including the time when they claimed to be “the happiest divorced couple in the world”.
+In “Entitled: – The Rise and Fall of The House of York Lownie traces Andrew Mountbatten-Windsor, as we must now refer to him, and Sarah Ferguson’s life in parallel through all the stages of their relationship.
+Stages including the time when they claimed to be “the happiest divorced couple in the world”.

 Andrew Lownie is a renowned royal biographer, having written about the Duke and Duchess of Windsor (“Traitor King”) and the Mountbattens (“Their Lives and Loves”).
 “Entitled….” was a Book of the Year for The Times, the Financial Times and Waterstones.